zeev88/DataAnalysisR/README.md

 52414

-This course is currently still in development and is based on [this course](https://github.com/datasciencelabs/2017) and [this course](http://www.john-ros.com/Rcourse/).
+This course is currently still in development.

 License